magsilva/prefuse/README.md

 Additional information and preliminary documentation, a gallery of featured prefuse applications, and more, were available at the prefuse website, which is no longer available since 2018.
 A snapshot can be found at <https://web.archive.org/web/20181215222711/http://prefuse.org/>.
+The current site is hosted at UC Berkeley. <http://kneecap.ist.berkeley.edu/>

 SourceForge hosts a help forum: <https://sourceforge.net/p/prefuse/discussion/343013/>